 WHAT DO I DO AFTER MY APPOINTMENT?

-- If you have your period, use pads (not tampons) for the first 48 hours
+- Use pads (not tampons) for the first 48 hours

 - Make an appointment to have your IUD checked after your next period – about six weeks after it was put in.

-- Check your IUD strings are still there every after every period or at the start of each month
+- Check your IUD threads are still there every after every period or at the start of each month

 - See a doctor if you: